FAQ

 Sporty’s and other aviation suppliers offer G1000 training products that suggest 8-10 hours of training?
 Are these necessary?

 While these products are effective training tools, we suggest that pilots transitioning to the G1000 spend 1-2 hours with one of our flight instructors and 2-3 hours in the airplane.
 This training has provided an effective framework for learning the essentials of the G1000.
 Those who have experience with the Garmin 430 and Garmin 530 are finding many similarities with the G1000.
+We have student materials and resources available in our office for people who want additional information to check out.

 What are the rental rates for the airplanes and the Instructors?